-- Assist our Board with oversight of the Company's enterprise-wide risk management framework, including policies established by management to identify, assess, measure and manage key risks facing the Company across all of the Company's eight risk categories: compliance, credit, legal, liquidity, market, operational, reputational, and strategic risk - Discuss with management the enterprise risk appetite and tolerance and, at least annually, recommend to the Board the statement of risk appetite and tolerance to be communicated throughout the Company - Review and approve annually the credit review plans and policies, and any significant changes to such plans, as appropriate - Review and recommend to the Board the Company's liquidity risk tolerance at least annually, taking into account the Company's capital structure, risk profile, complexity, activities and size, and review management reports regarding the Company's liquidity risk profile and liquidity risk tolerance at least quarterly - Oversee the Company's cyber risk profile, top cyber risks, enterprise cyber program, and key enterprise cyber initiatives
+- Assist our Board with oversight of the Company's enterprise-wide risk management framework. including policies and practices established by management to identify, assess, measure and manage key risks facing the Company across all of Company's categories: the risk strategic, compliance, operational, reputation, credit, market, and liquidity risk - Discuss with management the enterprise's risk appetite and tolerance, and at least annually recommend to the full Board the statement of risk appetite and tolerance to be communicated throughout the Company - Review and approve annually the credit review plans and policies, and any significant changes to such plans - Review and recommend to the Board the Company's liquidity risk tolerance at least annually, taking into account the Company's capital structure, risk profile, complexity, activities and size.
+Senior management reports to the Risk Committee or the Board regarding the Company's liquidity risk profile and liquidity risk tolerance at least quarterly - Oversee the Company's technology and cyber risk profile, top technology and cyber risks, enterprise cyber program and key enterprise cyber initiatives

-The Charters of the Audit, Compensation, Governance and Nominating, and Risk Committees are available on our website at www.capitalone.com.
-Under "About," select "Investors," then "Corporate Governance."
+The Charters of the Audit, Compensation, Governance and Nominating, and Risk Committees are available on our website at www.capitalone.com, under "Investors," then "Governance & Leadership," then "Board of Directors and Committee Documents."